 In the Early Years Foundation Stage children learn through a mixture of adult focussed and child initiated activities.
 They are assessed on entry to Nursery and Reception and again at the end of the Reception Class.
 Our phonic programme for EYFS is Read, Write, Inc.

-In addition to Religious Education, the children follow the Revised National Curriculum 2014 for KS1 & 2 (click for the revised curriculum).
+In addition to Religious Education, the children follow the Revised National Curriculum 2014 for KS1 & 2.
 Central to the taught curriculum are the development of effective learning and thinking skills, well- being skills, personal, emotional and social skills.
 In addition to Religious Education, the main areas covered are: English, Mathematics, Computing, Science, History, Geography, Art, D&T, Music and PE.
 Spanish is introduced in KS2.
 The phonic programme used in KS1 and early KS2 is Read, Write, Inc.

 Details of what is taught in each year, is communicated through the termly curriculum overviews to parents.
 Children take the statutory tests at the end of KS1 and KS2.
 Children's progress is reported to parents during Parents' Evenings during the Autumn and Spring Terms and through the annual written report at the end of the school year.
 However, parents have opportunities throughout the school year to view the children's work and they are welcome to make appointments to see the teacher if they have any concerns or want to discuss their child's progress.